8 min

 The Phatic Function

-The last language function, according to Geoffery Leech, is the phatic one.
-It has a primary purpose to establish social relationships, to maintain a conversation.
-A good example from British culture is small talk when people don't aim to discuss a topic in detail, to express their feelings, to command or request something.
+The last language function, according to Geoffrey Leech, is the phatic one.
+It has a primary purpose to establish social relationships and maintain a conversation.
+A good example from British culture is small talk, when people don't aim to discuss a topic in detail, to express their feelings, to command or request something.
 They use the language to interact with other people.
 Of course, their words can share some useful information, for example, when discussing the weather, stock market fluctuations, parenting, etc., but it is not necessary.

 Other Language Functions That You Should Consider